Estonia–Russia relations: Estonia and Russian Federation

 Russian-Estonian relations were re-established in January 1991, when the presidents Boris Yeltsin of Russian SFSR and Arnold Rüütel of Estonia met in Tallinn and signed a treaty governing the relations of the two countries after the anticipated independence of Estonia from the Soviet Union.
 The treaty guaranteed the right to freely choose their citizenship for all residents of the former Estonian SSR.

 Russia re-recognized the Republic of Estonia on 24 August 1991, after the failed Soviet coup attempt, as one of the first countries to do so.
 Diplomatic relations were established on 24 October 1991.
 The Soviet Union recognized the independence of Estonia on 6 September.

 With the dissolution of the Soviet Union in December 1991, the Russian Federation became an independent country.
 Russia was widely accepted as the Soviet Union's successor state in diplomatic affairs and it assumed the USSR's permanent membership and veto in the UN Security Council; see Russia's membership in the United Nations.

-Estonia's ties with Boris Yeltsin weakened since the Russian leader's initial show of solidarity with the Baltic states in January 1991.
+Estonia's ties with Boris Yeltsin weakened after the Russian leader's initial show of solidarity with the Baltic states in January 1991.
 Issues surrounding the withdrawal of Russian troops from the Baltic republics and Estonia's denial of automatic citizenship to persons who settled in Estonia in 1941–1991 and their offspring ranked high on the list of points of contention.

-After the 2022 Russian invasion of Ukraine started, Estonia, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".